fhiso/legacy-format/data-model.md

 ### MARR   {#MARR}

-A legal, common-law, or customary event of creating a family unit of a man and a woman as husband and wife.
+Marriage: a legal, common-law, or customary event of creating a family unit of a man and a woman as husband and wife.

 Contexts
 :   .`[FAM]`.`[MARR]`